scalabli/quo/docs/index.md

 # Quo

-**Quo** is a Python based toolkit for writing Command-Line Interface(CLI) applications.
-Quo is making headway towards composing speedy and orderly CLI applications while forestalling any disappointments brought about by the failure to execute a CLI API.
+**Quo** is a toolkit for writing Command-Line Interface(CLI) app lications and a TUI (Text User Interface) framework for Python.
+Quo is making headway towards composing speedy and orderly CLI and TUI applications while forestalling any disappointments brought about by the failure to execute a python application.

 Simple to code, easy to learn, and does not come with needless baggage.

 Quo requires Python `3.8` or later.